 [WELCOME mat with adidas trainers key vis]

-Thank you for choosing Bupa.
+Thank you for choosing Bupa health insurance.

-Before you’re able to claim your free pair of mi adidas trainers you’ll need to wait for the 21 day cooling off period to end.
+You will be able to claim your free pair of Mi adidas trainers once your 21 day cooling off period has ended.

 But don’t worry, there’s no need to put a note in your diary to remember.
-We’ll send you an email within two working days of the end of the cooling off period with a reminder and instructions on how to claim.
+We’ll send you an email reminder within two working days of the end of your cooling off period with instructions on how to claim.
 Easy.

 In the meantime if you have any questions, check out our <FAQs> or feel free to <get in touch>.